GLOBAL MARKETS-Emerging markets selloff picks up, drags down Europe, US

 Activity was heavy in exchange-traded funds focused on emerging markets.
 The iShares Morgan Stanley EM ETF was the second-most active issue in New York trading, trailing only the S&P 500’s tracking ETF.

-An MSCI index of emerging market shares fell as much as 1.6 percent.
+An MSCI index of emerging market shares was down 1.5 percent.
 Since mid-October, the index has lost more than 9 percent.
 The MSCI all-country world equity index was down 1.6 percent.

 Funds have continued to flee emerging market equities.
 In the week ended Jan.
 22, data from Thomson Reuters Lipper service showed outflows from U.S.-domiciled emerging market equity funds of $422.41 million, the sixth week of outflows out of the last seven.